 A success story?
 The F*ckUp Festival

 An example which shows the Agile Coaches competencies is the F*ck Up Festival.
 Culture is very important in Agile.
 This varies greatly from country to country.
-There is an organization in Romania where a culture existed in which it was not done to make mistakes.
-As an Agile Coach, how do you change this culture as to a culture wherein it is ok to make mistakes?
+There is an organization in Romania where a culture existed in which it was not good to make mistakes.
+As an Agile Coach, how do you change this culture as to a culture where in it is ok to make mistakes?

 During the Agile transformation we noticed that the traditional Romanian culture collided with the Agile principle.
 The company’s culture had to change to attain better results.
 They soon realized that this particular company lacked an environment in which mistakes are ok.
 This transparency would help the organisation further in the Agile transformation.
 As a way to stimulate this, the F*ck Up festival was born.
 Consider it a tool to help employees celebrate their mistakes and the mistakes of others, so that they accelerated as a team.

 How did this work?
 Each retrospective that the team did was highlighting improvement points.
 Each team was instructed to be transparent about the fact they made mistakes.
 As a game, points were awarded to the mistakes by the team (or individual).
 The biggest mistake won and got a spot on the ‘’Wall of Shame’’ where eventually everyone wanted to win a spot.
 The winner explained his biggest mistake and lessons learned on a big stage.
 He or she also won a dinner with all expenses on the boss.

 The result of this alternative look at mistakes was that the Agile mindset was locked in everyone’s mind in no time.
 From now on, making mistakes was no longer a bad thing.
 The bigger and more transparent the mistake, the smaller the chance that the mistake occurs again.
 The transparency in processes increased as well as confidence within the organization.

 Lessons learned from this case?